Get started

 Is Hair Loss a Red Flag for Diabetes?

-Research suggests that early hair thinning or balding—particularly androgenetic alopecia—may indicate insulin resistance.
-If you’re noticing unusual hair loss, it could be worth checking your blood sugar levels.
-Catching diabetes early can not only save your health but also protect your precious locks.
+Could hair loss be a warning sign for undiagnosed diabetes?
+Research suggests that early hair thinning or balding, particularly androgenetic alopecia, could indicate insulin resistance.
+If you’re noticing unusual hair loss, it might be time to check your blood sugar levels.
+Detecting diabetes early can not only improve your health but also protect your hair.

 Final Thoughts: A Hairy Situation, but Not Hopeless